akrabat/tweaked-noteplan-themes/README.md

 `theme-specific` folder:

-- `toothbleach.jq`: No additional changes.
+- `toothbleach.jq`: Darker colour in quotes for the Toothbleach theme.
 - `default.jq`: Orange titles in the Orange theme.